JulianaSantFer/Interactive-Graphs/README.md

 5.)
 Which country produces the most players?

 •	The whole process of framing business questions, analyzing, deploying took around 1 week for us.
-The code execution and debugging consumed more time as it was more challenging to create interactive graphs.
+The code execution and debugging consumed more time as it was more challenging to create and deploy interactive graphs.

-•	We chose the particular dataset and came to a conclusion as football is a sport played by the whole world and to know the players performance, countiries involoved, revenue generated, overall performance of the players and much more.
+•	We chose the particular dataset because football is a sport played by the whole world and to know the players performance, countiries involoved, revenue generated, overall performance of the players and much more.

 •	We chose Python for the code execution and for interface we chose Jupyter Notebook as it is a powerful and simple web based library.

-•	After the successful execution we got the following results as shown in the screenshots below which is also explained in the report.
+•	After the successful execution we got the following results as shown in https://jusfernandesp.wixsite.com/interactivegraphs which is also explained in the report.